joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/using-assume-role-with-aws-sdk.md

         return credentialsProvider;
     }

 This is the code I tend to use when having to switch between local development and then deploying to Lambda or to an EC2 Container.
 The `isLocal` parameter is set to false via an environment variable when deployed.
 You could remove the `isLocal` check if you're doing something like assuming the role of another account.
+I created a [gist](https://gist.github.com/joelforjava/cc460b733f684a1e4d1b69d21fd0cd25) that shows it used in the context of a more complete application.

+Even though the Kafka-Kinesis Connector is still based on version 1.x of the AWS SDK, I've been trying to incorporate more of the version 2.x SDK into anything new I write.
+That means the code above won't be of much help.
+So, I created an updated version.

+`TBD!!`